-The heat flux predicted by the HFS is a function of the sensor temperature measured by the RTS, the gain of the HFS channel, and the voltage at the HFS output.
+The heat flux predicted by the HFS is a function of the face temperature of the sensor (measured by the TC), the gain of the HFS channel, and the voltage at the HFS output.
 This relationship is described in "Use of Vatell Heat Flux Microsensor Calibration Equations" included with each Heat Flux Microsensor.